Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces: Introduction

 The Kontsevich--Soibelman conjecture states that, as $\unipar\to0$, $X_\unipar$ converges (after rescaling) in the Gromov--Hausdorff sense to a metric space whose underlying topological space is $\Sk(X)$, and whose metric is determined by the solution to---roughly speaking---a real Monge--Amp\`ere equation on the skeleton, with right hand side given by the Lebesgue measure on $\Sk(X)$.
 Making sense of this equation is not obvious, but something that we address satisfactorily in Theorem~B below in our setting.

-As an alternative, one can look at the \emph{non-Archimedean Monge--Amp\`ere equation}.
+As an alternative, one can look at the non-Archimedean Monge--Amp\`ere equation.
 To any continuous semipositive metric $\|\cdot\|$ on $L^\an$ is associated a \emph{Chambert--Loir measure} $c_1(L,\|\cdot\|)^d$, a positive Radon measure on $X^\an$ of mass $(d+2)^{d+1}$~\cite{CL06,Gub07}.
 By the main results in~\cite{nama,YZ17}, any positive Radon measure $\nu$ on $\Sk(X)$ of this mass is the Chambert--Loir measure of a continuous semipositive metric, unique up to scaling.

 When $\nu$ equals Lebesgue measure on the skeleton, it is expected that the solution to the non-Archimedean Monge--Amp\`ere equation can be used to define the metric in the Kontsevich--Soibelman conjecture, as explored by Yang Li in his groundbreaking work~\cite{LiSYZ} (see also~\cite{LiSurvey}).
 Unfortunately, the proof in~\cite{nama} is variational in nature, and does not give any information beyond continuity.

-In this paper we give an alternative construction of the solution for general \emph{symmetric} measures $\nu$ on $\Sk(X)$, that is, measures invariant under the action of the symmetric group $S_{d+2}$.
-Here $S_{d+2}$ acts on $\P^{d+1,\an}$ by permuting the $z_i$ and leaves $\Sk(X)$ (but not necessarily $X^\an$) invariant.
-The construction implies our first main result: \begin{thmA} If $\nu$ is a symmetric positive measure on $\Sk(X)$ of mass $(d+2)^{d+1}$, then any solution to $c_1(L,\|\cdot\|)^d=\nu$ is the restriction of a symmetric toric metric on $\cO_{\P^{d+1}}(d+2)^\an$. \end{thmA} To be precise, this result is valid when the polynomial $f(z)$ used to define $X$ is \emph{admissible} in the following sense: for any intersection $Z$ of coordinate hyperplanes $z_j=0$ in $\P^{d+1}$, $f$ does not vanish identically on $Z$ and $V(f|_Z)$ is smooth, see~\S\ref{sec:CY}.
-A general polynomial is admissible, as is the Fermat polynomial $f(z)=\sum_0^{d+1}z_i^{d+2}$, for example.
-In the latter case, also referred to as the \emph{Fermat family}, and $\nu$ the Lebesgue measure, Theorem~A was obtained independently by Pille-Schneider ~\cite{PThesis} using the results from ~\cite{LiFermat}.
+Our first main result gives a much more precise description of the solution in terms of convex functions or, put differently, toric metrics. \begin{thmA} If $\nu$ is a symmetric positive measure on $\Sk(X)$ of mass $(d+2)^{d+1}$, then any solution to $c_1(L,\|\cdot\|)^d=\nu$ is the restriction of a symmetric toric metric on $\cO_{\P^{d+1}}(d+2)^\an$. \end{thmA} Let us be a bit more precise.
+In Theorem~A we assume that the polynomial $f(z)$ used to define $X$ is \emph{admissible} in the following sense: for any intersection $Z$ of coordinate hyperplanes $z_j=0$ in $\P^{d+1}$, $f$ does not vanish identically on $Z$ and $V(f|_Z)$ is smooth, see~\S\ref{sec:CY}.
+A general polynomial is admissible.

+The symmetric group $S_{d+2}$ acts on projective space and its analytification by permuting the coordinates $z_i$.
+This action preserves $\Sk(X)$, but not necessarily $X^\an$.
+We say that a measure $\nu$ on $\Sk(X)$ is \emph{symmetric} if it is invariant under the action.
+For example, Lebesgue measure is symmetric.

+A particular example of an admissible polynomial is the Fermat polynomial $f(z)=\sum_0^{d+1}z_i^{d+2}$.
+The resulting \emph{Fermat family} is the central object in \cite{LiFermat}.
+For this family, Theorem~A was obtained independently by Pille-Schneider~\cite{PS22} in the special case when $\nu$ is the Lebesgue measure, by using the results from~\cite{LiFermat}.